armbian/documentation/docs/irc.md

 ## :speech_balloon: --------------- Channels

-- The main project's channel is **#armbian**.
+- **#armbian** is the project's main channel.
 As for now all user interaction happens there, regardless if chit-chat, issue tracking, peer-to-peer user support or even [upcoming release planning talks](https://docs.armbian.com/Process_Release-Model/#release-planning).
 - **#armbian-commits** is a moderated channel.
 Whenever a new interaction with the build repository on Github happens it will be announced.
 Also newly added issues on Jira will be pasted.
 User chat is not possible.
 - **#armbian-rss** is a live forum feed.
 Whenever a new post in the Armbian Forums is made it will be announced here.
 User chat is not possible.
 Of course you can also enable desktop notification in your favorite browser for the forums.